FrancescaCapra/C-Adventure-Game/README.md

 - **Manage Equipment**: Keep track of a vast inventory of items, each with its own set of attributes.
 Equip your characters with the best gear to maximize their potential.
 - **Read and Write**: Load your inventory from files and save your progress to ensure you never lose track of your items.

-### Interactive Command-Line Interface
-- **User-Friendly Menu**: Navigate through a simple yet powerful menu system to perform all game actions, from adding new characters to updating equipment.

 ## File Structure

 - **pgList.h / pgList.c**: Handles the linked list of characters, including functions to initialize, free, read from file, print, insert, remove, and search characters.